London Sephardi Music

 The musical tradition of the Spanish and Portuguese Jewish Community of London is to my mind exceptionally beautiful.
 It is distinctly Sephardi yet also distinctly Western - even English.
-Parts of it vaguely recall Gregorian Chant and the modes of non-Western music; others are clearly influenced by the Italian Baroque, and all of it is sensitive to the liturgy it interprets, refined, elegant, and understated.
+Parts of it vaguely recall Gregorian Chant and the modes of non-Classical music; others are clearly influenced by the Italian Baroque.
+All of it is sensitive to the liturgy it interprets, refined, elegant, and understated.

 One of the things that immediately impresses people who attend an S&P service for the first time is that there are no excessively ornamented or "operatic" recitatives by the hazzan (reader).
 Most of the music has a sweet simplicity, and the choir and reader lead the congregation rather than taking front stage themselves.
 For more about the historical background of the tradition, see the About S&P Music page.

 Except where indicated by a code, all recordings are by me.
 They have no pretensions to perfection, having been made at home (frequently at the end of a long day) using my computer's built in microphone, employing the principle that I don't go back and re-record unless there's an actual error.
 It just seems to me more useful to get as much of it as possible online in the limited time I have available to do this.

 This site, though already quite comprehensive, is still a work in progress, and new recordings are added fairly frequently.